 The Oudezijds Voorburgwal is the oldest canal in Amsterdam and dates back to 1385.
 The widest canal is the Keizersgracht, with 31 meters (33 yards).

-4. What Are The Most Beautiful Canals in Amsterdam?
+4. What Is The Most Beautiful Canal in Amsterdam?

 In 2008, Amsterdam’s local newspaper, Parool, asked its readers what they considered Amsterdam’s most beautiful canal.
 Participants were all local readers of Parool, virtually all Amsterdam inhabitants.
 These locals knew all the canals of Amsterdam and could compare them like no one else.